Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Psychologist Kate Eshleman, PsyD, says that often, children can move on from traumatic events and thrive.
-But they may need a helping hand.
-“There are things parents and caregivers can do to support a child after trauma.”
+Psychologist Kate Eshleman, PsyD, says that often, you can move on from traumatic events and thrive.
+But you may need a helping hand.

 Advertisement

-Elevated proteins: After physical head injuries such as concussions, levels of a protein called S100B can spike in the brain.
-Researchers found similarly high levels of this protein in children who had experienced emotional trauma.
+• Elevated proteins.
+After physical head injuries, like concussions, levels of a protein called S100B can spike in your brain.
+Researchers found similarly high levels of this protein in children who experienced emotional trauma.
 S100B is associated with potentially damaging inflammation in the brain.

-High levels of stress hormones: Stress affects the body from head to toe.
+• High levels of stress hormones.
+Stress affects your body from head to toe.
 When something scary happens, stress hormones set your heart racing and make you break into a cold sweat.
-But if those hormones stay elevated for a long time, they can cause inflammation in the body and lead to lasting health problems.
-“The stress response can wear on our bodies,” Dr. Eshleman says.
+But if those hormones stay elevated for a long time, they can cause inflammation in your body and lead to lasting health problems.
+“The stress response can wear on our bodies,” Dr. Eshleman states.

 Advertisement